Cataract Surgery Specialists at Southwestern Eye Center

 Through the natural aging process, the clear lens gradually clouds and hardens.
 As the clouding increases, vision becomes fogged or blurry because the light is not clearly focused on the retina.
 This is called a cataract.

-A thorough eye examination by your ophthalmologist or optometrist can detect the presence and severity of a cataract, as well as any other conditions that may be causing blurred vision or discomfort.
-There are no medications, dietary supplements, exercises or optical devices that have been shown to prevent or cure cataracts.
-Surgery is the only way to correct your vision and remove the cataract.
-Southwestern Eye Center has many qualified cataract surgery specialists who specialize in cataract removal and replacement.
+A thorough eye examination by your ophthalmologist or optometrist can detect the presence and severity of a cataract and any other conditions that may be causing blurred vision or discomfort.
+No medications, dietary supplements, exercises, or optical devices have been shown to prevent or cure cataracts.

 How is a Cataract Removed?

 Cataract removal generally involves two steps: removal of the cloudy lens, and its replacement with a uniquely designed lens implant called an IOL (intraocular lens), specifically powered for your eye.
+Learn more about the cataract surgery process.

-You may return almost immediately to all normal activities.
-Your ophthalmologist will direct you in the correct use of your post-surgical eye drops.
+After Cataract Surgery, you may return almost immediately to all normal activities.
+Your ophthalmologist will direct you to the correct use of your post-surgical eye drops.
 Several postoperative visits are needed to check on the progress of the eye as it heals.
-Cataract surgery is one of the most frequently performed and successful surgeries in the United States.

 We have many experienced doctors that specialize in cataracts and cataract surgeries.
 Find more information on each of our cataract doctors by clicking on their images below.